Content marketing is the “show don’t sell” of promotion, based on communication of useful information and mutual discovery.

 You don’t need a pet portrait but…

-… now you have a rapport with Mary, you’ve seen examples of her work.
+… now you have a rapport with Georgina, you’ve seen examples of her work.
 You go to her website — cute pet portraits!
 And there’s a picture of Rufus!
-You sign up for her newsletter, take her up on that bit of free professional pet photo advice on the website… it’s harder than it looks.
+You sign up for her newsletter, you take her up on that bit of free professional pet photo advice on the website… it’s harder than it looks.

 And then your cousin calls and tells you she’s just adopted two pedigree pugs from the same litter and she’s going to try to pimp them out as twin pug clothing models and they need a portfolio…

-And you mention Mary and forward her the latest newsletter …
+And you mention Georgina and forward her the latest newsletter …

 Content marketing translation

-The big bash is the social media-verse — at first, it seems overwhelming and amorphous.
+The big bash is the content-marketing universe — at first, it seems overwhelming and amorphous.

-But social media behavior (akin to your obvious fondness for dogs in the party example) sends signals.
+But content marketing customer behavior (akin to your obvious fondness for dogs in the party example) sends signals.
 By interacting and engaging and using hashtags, people reveal their interests, their likes and dislikes.

 Social media casts a wide net.
 In order to get the most out of it, you need to “listen” and interact and learn as well as “put out” your message.